 Abeokuta Tourist Attraction

-The Olumo Rock Tourist Complex has been equipped with modern infrastructure such as the heavy duty Glass escalator which runs through various sections of the mountain making it easy for tourist who couldn’t climb to easily get to the top of the mountain.
+The Olumo Rock Tourist Complex has been equipped with modern infrastructure such as the heavy duty Glass escalator which runs through various sections of the mountain making it easy for tourist to easily get to the top of the mountain.
 It also serves as a platform for easy movement of people in and out of the mountain.